lekhrajdinkar/02-spring/aws/compute/01_ELB_ASG.md

 ---
 ### B. ELB : NLB - Network LB (layer 4)
-- layer 4, handle TCP, UDP, and TLS traffic
+- operates at layer 4:  handle TCP, UDP, and TLS traffic
+- TLS traffic: decrypt message using ACM cert.
 - Similar to ELB but fast, handles `millionsOfReq/Second`. ultra-low latencies.
   - It `automatically scales` to handle the vast amounts of incoming traffic
 - `use-case`: